-As detached and semi-detached home prices are increasing so dramatically, many first-time and millennials who want to buy a house are finding that their dream of a detached home in Guelph is beyond their budget are considering condos as an alternative.
+Since Detached homes and semi-detached home prices have increased so dramatically, people are considering options.
+Many first-time and millennials who want to buy a house are finding that their dream of a detached home in Guelph is beyond their budget.
+So, they’re considering condos as an alternative.

 Despite a decline in the actual number of condos sold this year versus 2019, condo sales have fueled the average price increase at +16% this year.
 This includes all properties where owners pay a monthly fee – this could be in high rise or low rise condos and townhomes.